 Research Opportunities: Currently, psychologists in our department are conducting research in the field of psychological assessment for trauma-affected youth.
-In addition to attending monthly research meetings, current fellows have been involved in development of a coding system for psychological reports.
+In addition to attending monthly research meetings, fellows have been involved in development of a coding system for psychological reports and analysis of collected data.
 Future fellows will have opportunities to participate in data analysis and interpretation and preparation of manuscripts for submission.
 Research-related tasks account for approximately one hour per week.